RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### RŚ Commentary

-kiṃca, ‘yadi śiṣyā' api guruṃ prati vaitaṇḍik'-okta:yuktyā pratyavatiṣṭeran, tadā guroḥ kim uttaraṃ syād’ ity a:saṅgatam ev' aitad ‘[[Khaṇḍanakhaṇḍakhādyam#^p101|ath']]’ ety—ādi |
+kiṃca, ‘yadi śiṣyā' api guruṃ prati vaitaṇḍik'-okta:yuktyā pratyavatiṣṭheran, tadā guroḥ kim uttaraṃ syād’ ity a:saṅgatam ev' aitad ‘[[Khaṇḍanakhaṇḍakhādyam#^p101|ath']]’ ety—ādi |

+...

+vastutas tv ayam api (p.13)
+Since you have to have to prove this before the debate and the debate has already started, it's vyabhicāri.
+Others say that the existance is proved once kathā has started, but the kathā needs to have started in order to talk about it.
+He doesn't agree.
+He refers to Vidyāsāgara and agrees

 #### Notes

 ‹pramāṇ'—ādīnāṃ kathaka-vāg-vyavahāra-hetutvam |
-tasya hetutvāt teṣāṃ sattvam |
+tad-dhetutvāt teṣāṃ sattvam |
 sattvāt teṣām abhyupagamaḥ |
 ‘yat sat, tad abhyupagamyata’ iti vyāpteḥ› |

 kay" āpi niyama-sthityā pravṛttāyāṃ kathāyāṃ pramāṇ'—ādīnāṃ kathaka-vāg-vyavahāra-hetutvam |
-tasya hetutvāt teṣāṃ sattvam |
+tad-dhetutvāt teṣāṃ sattvam |
 sattvāt teṣām abhyupagamaḥ sādhyaḥ |
 ‘yat sat, tat sādhyam’ iti vyāpteḥ |
 ‘na tu tvayā sādhitam’ ity abhiprāyaḥ |

+Since the debate has started, they must exists.
+Since they exist, you have to prove

+sattvam is uddeśya for prasādhya
+You have to prove they exist because of being sattvaṃ and sattvābhyupagama should be proven

 ### Passage 11